AngeloIapichino/Robotics/docs/u_and_p_guide.rst

     - ``connected`` is true when you switch on your provisioned robot.
-The agent on the robot has contacted the master to advertise its presence in the platform and the master agent recognise him as one the the robot provisioned by the user
+The agent on the robot has contacted the master to advertise its presence in the platform and the master agent recognise him as one the robot provisioned by the user

     - ``paired`` is true when the robot is associated with a server (as its